Bela Lugosi

-Lugosi began acting on the Hungarian stage in 1902.
-After playing in 172 different productions in his native Hungary, Lugosi moved on to appearing in Hungarian silent films in 1917.
-He had to suddenly emigrate to Germany after the failed Hungarian Communist Revolution of 1919 because of his former socialist activities (organizing a stage actors' union), leaving his first wife in the process.
+Lugosi began acting on the Hungarian stage in 1902, appearing in more than 170 productions.
+Beginning in 1917, he performed in Hungarian silent films.
+During World War I, he served as an infantry officer in the Austro-Hungarian Army from 1914 to 1916.
+After the failed Hungarian Communist Revolution of 1919, Lugosi was forced to emigrate to Germany due to his Socialist party activities.
 He acted in several films in Weimar Germany, before arriving in New Orleans as a seaman on a merchant ship, then making his way north to New York City and Ellis Island.

 In 1927, he starred as Count Dracula in a Broadway adaptation of Bram Stoker's novel, moving with the play to the West Coast in 1928 and settling down in Hollywood.
 He later starred in the 1931 film version of Dracula directed by Tod Browning and produced by Universal Pictures.
-Through the 1930s, he occupied an important niche in horror films, but his notoriety as "Dracula" and ominous thick Hungarian accent greatly limited the roles offered to him, and he unsuccessfully tried for years to avoid the typecasting.
+Through the 1930s, he occupied an important niche in horror films, but his notoriety as Dracula and thick Hungarian accent greatly limited the roles offered to him, and he unsuccessfully tried for years to avoid typecasting.

-He co-starred in a number of films with Boris Karloff, who was able to demand top billing.
-To his frustration, Lugosi, a charter member of the American Screen Actors Guild, was increasingly restricted to mad scientist roles because of his inability to speak English more clearly.
-He was kept employed by the studios principally so that they could put his name on the posters.
-Among his teamings with Karloff, he performed major roles only in The Black Cat (1934), The Raven (1935), and Son of Frankenstein (1939); even in The Raven, Karloff received top billing despite Lugosi performing the lead role.
+He co-starred in a number of films with fellow horror icon Boris Karloff, including The Black Cat (1934), The Raven (1935), and Son of Frankenstein (1939).

 By this time, Lugosi had been receiving regular medication for sciatic neuritis, and he became addicted to doctor-prescribed morphine and methadone.
-This drug dependence (and his gradually worsening alcoholism) was becoming apparent to producers, and after 1948's Abbott and Costello Meet Frankenstein, the offers dwindled to parts in low-budget films; some of these were directed by Ed Wood, including a brief (posthumous) appearance in Wood's Plan 9 from Outer Space (1957).
+This drug dependence (and his gradually worsening alcoholism) was becoming apparent to producers, and after 1948's Abbott and Costello Meet Frankenstein, Lugosi experienced a career decline and mostly appeared in low-budget films, some of which were directed by Ed Wood.
+His collaborations with Wood include a brief appearance in Plan 9 from Outer Space, released posthumously in 1957.

 Lugosi married five times and had one son, Bela G. Lugosi (with his fourth wife, Lillian).